sterbini/IPAC2026_NL_matching/README.md

 ```diff
 - Clearly the paper can be very long (or longer than the canonical 3 pages).
 Once can consider in a later stage to drop question 2.
 ```

+### Weighted macro-particle representation

+The first step is to represente $\rho$ using a grid of weighted macroparticle.
+In 2D, the grid has to be chosen on the tori $J_x$ at regular $\theta_x$ intervals.
+It is to be noted that in gerneal the grid is not regular [TODO: improve the concept ot regularity].
+Each macro-particle has to be the value in rho and weighted by the area of the corresponding mesh.
+We assume a non resonant KAM region around a single fixed point of multiplicity 1 (the closed orbit).
+In other words the mesh is homothetic to a polar grid (via a normal form) assuming same $J_x$ at $\theta_x$ intervals.